China Southern Asset Management: History

+CSOP Asset Management

 In 2008, the company set up a joint venture in Hong Kong with Oriental Patron.
 The joint venture was named CSOP Asset Management with China Southern Asset Management paying HK$140 million for a 70% stake and Oriental Patron paying HK$60 million for the remaining 30%.
 CSOP Asset management currently has several Exchange-traded funds (ETFs) on the Hong Kong Stock Exchange.

 In December 2022, it launched the first Bitcoin and Ethereum futures ETFs in Hong Kong.

-In July 2024, China Southern Asset Management launched an ETF that focused on Saudi Arabian stocks that was listed on the Shenzhen Stock Exchange.
+In July 2024, CSOP launched an ETF that focused on Saudi Arabian stocks that was listed on the Shenzhen Stock Exchange.
 It was popular amongst Chinese investors where it hit the first-day price limit and raised 634 million yuan (US$87 million).
 It offered Chinese investors convenient access to markets in Saudi Arabia in areas such as energy and oil which were previously difficult to access due to overseas regulations.

+In March 2025, CSOP launched Asia's first single-stock L&I products providing 2x leveraged or 2x inverse exposure to single stocks like Nvidia, Tesla, and Coinbase.